Two women were killed in murder-for-hire plot gone wrong, Louisiana sheriff says - KION546

 On January 13, Wilson went to the home in Montegut and asked for the rape victim by name.
 Brittany Cormier, Beaux’s sister, told the shooter that it was her, in an attempt to protect the victim, the sheriff said, noting that she was “accepting her fate to save the life of the actual victim.”

-Brittany Cormier was shot along with her neighbor, Hope Nettleton, who was at the home visiting and had tried to fight off the shooter, according to Soignet.
+Brittany Cormier was shot along with her neighbor, Hope Nettleton, who was visiting and had tried to fight off the shooter, according to Soignet.
 Both women died at the scene.
-Neither woman was the person the suspects were hired to kill, according to the sheriff.
+Neither was the person the suspects were hired to kill, according to the sheriff.

 He added: “There were good people that ended up dying.”

-Beaux Cormier, Wilson and Eskine are each charged with two counts of first-degree murder.
+Beaux Cormier, Wilson and Eskine are charged with two counts of first-degree murder, one count of criminal conspiracy to commit murder and one count of attempted first-degree murder, according to the sheriff’s office.
+Cormier is also accused of solicitation for murder for hire.

-Although Eskine was not at the scene of the crime, he is also being charged in the murders because he facilitated the vehicle and helped make the plan, the release said.
+Although Eskine was not at the scene of the crime, he is being charged in the killings because he facilitated the vehicle and helped make the plan, the release said.

 “This really hit that community hard so we worked real hard to bring peace to the families and the community,” the sheriff said of the arrests.

-It is unknown if any of the suspects have attorneys.
-The criminal complaint in the case is not yet available, the sheriff’s office told CNN.
+It is unknown whether any of the suspects have an attorney.
+The criminal complaint is not yet available, the sheriff’s office told CNN.

 Terrebonne Parish District Attorney Joseph Waitz told reporters that he was in the process of scheduling a meeting with the victims before deciding on whether to seek the death penalty in these cases, though, he said, the death penalty is “absolutely on the table.”